zephraph/goalie/README.md

 # Goalie

+> [!NOTE]
+> This project is just an experiment and not intended to be directly used right now.
+I hope it may be of some inspiration to someone though.

 A TUI/CLI app to help you accomplish your goals by breaking them down into actionable tasks.

 ## Features